bigbrainenergy-org/api.tdl.app/README.md

 ## Troubleshooting

 Can't connect to GitHub when fetching dependencies in the devcontainer?
 Turn off wireguard. (wtf?)
-If sorcery-rework doesn't download, also try deleting vendor/bundle (clearing gem cache)
+**If sorcery-rework doesn't download, also try deleting vendor/bundle (clearing gem cache)**
+> fatal: --unshallow on a complete repository does not make sense

+Same thing, delete `vendor/bundle`